bridgebrain/NightGaunt/README.md

 Lenovo and Google have both been less than helpful in this endeavor.
 Someone has reached the Google team, who stated that they can't give out Lenovo's proprietary data, and any lead into Lenovo has run dry.
 If anyone in either of these teams would like to assist, we would gladly accept the help.
 This would improve customer relations, as this project being nescessary is a stain on both companies records.

 Current Status:
-https://bit.ly/2TDUg1R contains a list of intended rapiars to the existing platform, and improvements we hope to accomplish.
+https://bit.ly/2TDUg1R contains a list of intended repairs to the existing platform, and improvements we hope to accomplish.
 This list is expandable, so if you have additions, please pm me.
-We have a discord channel for discussing live, and several devs trying to get root on the device.
+We have a discord channel for discussing live, and several devs trying to get deep root on the device.
 PM for channel access.